Frivox1/rememberme/README.md

 ## Introduction 👋

 RememberMe is a work-in-progress application designed to help you keep track of birthdays and <u>never</u> miss an important date.
-While still under development, the app already allows you to create birthday reminders, view upcoming birthdays, filter them by week, month, or year and send notifications on the day of the birthday.
-The app support multiple languages like English, French, Dutch and German.
+While still under development, the app already allows you to create birthday reminders, view upcoming birthdays, filter them by week, month, or year, and send notifications on the day of the birthday.
+Additionally, the app supports multiple languages such as English, French, Dutch, and German.
+Furthermore, you can now export and import birthday lists for more flexible data management.

 ## Features 📝